Graduate degrees are either professional or research degrees earned at the doctoral or master’s level.

 The Research/Academic/Graduate Degree focuses on in-depth study in a particular area.

 The Doctoral Degree

 The Doctor of Philosophy (Ph.D.) is the highest academic degree.
 It requires the completion of course work as well as an original research project under the direction of a major professor.
 The candidate is trained to do research which results in the discovery of new knowledge, insight, or ways of doing things.

 Admission to a Ph.D. program usually requires a bachelor’s degree in a closely related field.
-Attaining a master’s degree first can be a way to prepare for the Ph.D. especially in a field that is significantly different or more closely defined than your undergraduate degree.
+Sometimes, attaining a master’s degree first can be a way to prepare for the Ph.D. especially in a field that is significantly different or more specialized than your undergraduate degree.